(Not as) Big as a Barn: Upper Bounds on Dark Matter-Nucleus Cross Sections: Implications for Existing Constraints

 \subsection{Dark matter-proton scattering constraints}

 Constraints that rely only on dark matter scattering directly with protons are not directly affected by the breakdown of scaling relations with $A$.
 These are primarily constraints from cosmology and astrophysics, although at least one laboratory experiment uses proton targets \cite{Collar:2018ydf}.
 Astrophysics constraints (e.g. disk stability, stars, cosmic ray interactions, gas clouds, etc) are typically assumed to occur at galactic virial velocities, as for direct detection.
-Cosmology constraints, such as CMB and structure formation constraints, typically assume collisions occur at smaller relative velocities.
+Cosmology constraints, such as CMB and structure formation constraints, typically assume that collisions occur at smaller relative velocities.

-As shown in Fig.~\ref{fig:scattering_scaling}, the cross sections of interest for cosmological/astrophysical constraints are too large to be point-like dark matter.
+As shown in Fig.~\ref{fig:scattering_scaling}, the cross sections of interest for cosmological or astrophysical constraints are too large to be pointlike dark matter.
 Therefore, they should be reinterpreted as constraints on specific models of composite dark matter with a specified form factor, as discussed in Sec.~\ref{sec:composite_dm}.

 For cosmology constraints set at lower relative velocities, the suppression of the cross section by the form factor of dark matter is not as severe.
-One consequence is that it is possible to achieve somewhat larger cross sections for point-like dark matter with a light mediator than those shown in Fig.~\ref{fig:combine_cross}, although even for velocities as low as $v\simeq 0.3\;\text{km/s}$, existing constraints would still require $\sigma^{\text{mt}}_{\chi N}\lesssim 10^{-25}\;\text{cm}^2$.
-However, invoking such a model would require additional caution, as direct detection constraints would not be scaled correctly relative to the cosmology constraints, such that it would no longer be appropriate to plot cosmology and direct detection constraints on the same axes, as done in Fig.~\ref{fig:prexist_limit_simpl}.
+One consequence is that it is possible to achieve somewhat larger cross sections for pointlike dark matter with a light mediator than those shown in Fig.~\ref{fig:combine_cross}, although even for velocities as low as $v\simeq 0.3\;\text{km/s}$, existing constraints would still require $\sigma^{\text{mt}}_{\chi N}\lesssim 10^{-25}\;\text{cm}^2$.
+However, invoking such a model would require additional caution, as direct-detection constraints would not be scaled correctly relative to the cosmology constraints, such that it would no longer be appropriate to plot cosmology and direct-detection constraints on the same axes, as done in Fig.~\ref{fig:prexist_limit_simpl}.

-Cosmological and astrophysical constraints set at masses $m_\chi<1\;\text{GeV}$, discussed in Sec.~\ref{ssec:low_mass_dm}, are at lower cross sections, and may still be meaningful constraints on point-like dark matter.
+Cosmological and astrophysical constraints set at masses $m_\chi<1\;\text{GeV}$, discussed in Sec.~\ref{ssec:low_mass_dm}, are at lower cross sections, and may still be meaningful constraints on pointlike dark matter.
 However, analyses at lower masses should either directly investigate how high their limits can be extrapolated, or make it much clearer that there are caveats in extrapolating their results to much larger masses.